cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 %Respiratory System.
 For more details on gas transport, see @ref SubstanceTransportMethodology and @ref BloodChemistryMethodology.

-In the %BioGears %Respiratory Model, the spontaneous respiration rate is adjusted based on a chemical feedback mechanism that depends on the arterial oxygen and carbon dioxide levels as described above.
+In the %Respiratory Model, the spontaneous respiration rate is adjusted based on a chemical feedback mechanism that depends on the arterial oxygen and carbon dioxide levels as described above.
 The arterial oxygen and carbon dioxide levels depend on the level of O<SUB>2</SUB>
 consumption and CO<SUB>2</SUB> production in the circulatory system, which in turn affects the gas exchange at the alveolar-capillary interface.
 As the arterial O<SUB>2</SUB> and CO<SUB>2</SUB>
 levels change, the breathing rate, tidal volume, and alveolar ventilation also change, which in turn facilitates efficient gas exchange between the atmosphere and the body.
-This presents an example of how the %BioGears Engine integrates the circulatory and %Respiratory Systems to regulate the blood gas levels.
+This presents an example of how the engine integrates the circulatory and %Respiratory Systems to regulate the blood gas levels.

 #### Drug Effects